denoland/fresh/docs/latest/examples/client-side-components-and-libraries.md

 use of client side features while adapting to scenarios where server side rendering might not be feasible.

-:warning: Proper typing might not be easily available, so we might need to define our own types or not use types at all.
+> [warn]: Proper typing might not be easily available, so we might need to
+> define our own types or not use types at all.

 ```ts
 export const leafletContext = createContext<typeof Leaflet | null>(null);